-Manchester United name Nicky Butt as new head of academy
+Manchester United have named former midfielder Nicky Butt as their new head of academy.

 The 41-year-old, who had a decorated playing career at Old Trafford over a 12-year period, has earned the position after working as reserve team and under-19s coach for the last four years.

 Butt was a product of United’s youth system himself and is looking forward to helping create the next generation of stars.